-A casting in iron, with plain bronze bushes, the headstock held a hardened and ground 1-inch bore spindle with a 13/8" x 8 t.p.i nose thread; the 3-step V-belt pulley carried a ring of 60 indexing holes in the face of its largest diameter and was fitted - like a Myford ML7 - with a ball-bearing race to absorb spindle end thrust.
-The lathe could be supplied with a either direct-drive headstock, with a speed range from 350 to 1100 rpm, or in a version that included an epicyclic gear built into the headstock pulley - rather like the third-party application originally made for the English round-bed Drummond - in which case the speed range became a much more useful and practical 34 to 1100 rpm.
-If the owner had originally chosen the cheaper direct-drive headstock, and later wanted to fit the gearing system, a kit containing the necessary castings and gears was available that could be finish-machined on the lathe itself.
+Cast in iron with plain bronze bushes, the headstock held a hardened and ground 1-inch bore spindle with a 13/8" x 8 t.p.i nose thread; the 3-step V-belt pulley carried a ring of 60 indexing holes in the face of its largest diameter and was fitted - like a Myford ML7 - with a ball-bearing race to absorb spindle end thrust.
+The lathe could be supplied with either a direct-drive headstock, with a speed range from 350 to 1100 rpm, or in a version that included an epicyclic gearbox built into the headstock pulley - exactly like those fitted to the American Craftsman AA109 lathes and similar to one of the third-party accessories made for the English round-bed Drummond.
+The epicyclic gearing fitted, the speed range became a much more useful and practical 34 to 1100 r.p.m.
+Should the lathe have been ordered the cheaper direct-drive headstock, and later wanted to fit the gearing system, a kit containing the necessary castings and gears was available - though this did need some final machining that could be accomplished on the lathe itself.

-At 16" x 5.5" the cross slide was, for a small lathe, enormous long and designed, with its incredible 12.5 inches of travel, to allow the owner the chance of really successful milling operations when fitted with a vertical milling slide.
+At 16" x 5.5" the cross slide was, for a small lathe, enormously long and designed - with its incredible 12.5 inches of travel - to allow the owner the chance of really successful milling operations when fitted with a vertical milling slide.
 3 T slots were normally provided, but an option was the provision of a matrix of tapped holes - or even a plain slide if so desired.
-At 7.5" x 4.25" the top slide was also generously proportioned and designed, with its two T slots and 5 inches of travel, to be fastened to an (optional) angle plate and mounted on the cross slide as an economical vertical-milling slide.
-As standard the carriage was not driven through screwcutting changewheels - a quadrant to carry screwcutting gears was an extra - but by a 10 t.p.i leadscrew (which ran down the middle of the bed) connected to the spindle via a belt and clutch-engaged worm-and-wheel arrangement.
+At 7.5" x 4.25" the top slide was also generously proportioned and designed, with its two T slots and 5 inches of travel, to be fastened to an (optional) angle plate and mounted on the cross slide as an economical milling slide.
+As standard, the carriage was not driven through screwcutting changewheels - a quadrant to carry screwcutting gears was an extra - but by a 10 t.p.i leadscrew (which ran down the middle of the bed) connected to the spindle via a belt and clutch-engaged, worm-and-wheel arrangement.

-Also used in the past by various lathe manufactures, the "Gem" name is known to have been used by the Fitchburg Machine Works, of Fitchburg, Massachusetts; by Seneca Falls of New York (for their simple, 3-inch centre height by 19-inches between centres plain-turning lathe introduced in 1889); the Swiss watchmaker's "Gem Glorious" and models from the British lathe makers Tyne and Holmes
+Also used in the past by various lathe manufactures, the "Gem" name is known to have been choseb by the Fitchburg Machine Works, of Fitchburg, Massachusetts; by Seneca Falls of New York (for their simple, 3-inch centre height by 19 inches between centres plain-turning lathe introduced in 1889); the Swiss watchmaker's "Gem Glorious", the Australian Gem, and models from the British lathe makers Tyne and Holmes.

 If you have a Little Gem lathe the writer would be pleased to hear from you..